ftyers/ftyers.github.io/2018-komp-ling/quizzes/quiz-2/quiz2-response.md

 Or maybe we can use the 'except' syntax in a twol file to subtract the context of the specific rule, that contradicts to our general rule.

-5. See fst3.jpg.
-I have tried to draw it as I understand it.
-Again, > stands for a morpheme boundary.
-"Other" stands for all other cases not included in SOFT.
+5. See fst2.jpg.
+I have tried to draw it as I understand it. "?" stands for all other cases not included in SOFT.
 My code can be seen in plural.py.
 It will work with input as in nouns.txt.